DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Unified WBx ML watermarking framework

-\paragraph{Inconvenient of this approach :} From \cite{rouhani2019deepsigns}, it is not clear if DeepSigns finetunes the target model only with the trigger set $(X_{key}, Y_{key})$ which represents $1\%$ of the training set.
-By doing so, it is possible that the watermarked model overfits the trigger set with as consequence a loss of precision on the testing set.
+From \cite{rouhani2019deepsigns}, it is not clear if DeepSigns finetunes the target model only with the trigger set $(X_{\text{key}}, Y_{\text{key}})$ which represents $1\%$ of the training set.
+In case it is, the watermarked model may overfit the trigger set with as a consequence a loss of precision on the testing set.
 We experimentally noticed this accuracy drop.
-In the following experiments, we have assumed that to preserve accuracy and to reach the performance of DeepSigns given in \cite{rouhani2019deepsigns}, the target model is fine-tuned over the entire training set changing the regularization terms depending on if the input data belongs to the trigger set or not.
-In other words, we trained the single perceptrons $\{Proj_{\theta_i} \}_{i \in T}$ only on the activation maps of the trigger set data.
+For a fair comparison with our proposal, we have assumed in the following experiments that to preserve the accuracy and to reach the performance of DeepSigns given in \cite{rouhani2019deepsigns}, the target model is fine-tuned over the entire training set and by changing the regularization terms depending on if the input data belongs to the trigger set or not.
+In other words, we trained the single perceptrons $\{\text{proj}_{\theta_i} \}_{i \in T}$ only on the activation maps of the trigger set data.
 And so, the embedding loss function can be written as:

-In that way, we well preserve the precision of the watermarked model but on at the price of a reduced insertion capacity.
-This can be explained by the fact that since the trigger set is a subset of the training set, and represents only $1\%$ of the training set, so in order that the model preserves its accuracy, it is better to classify the $99\%$ of the data (which are similar in terms of distribution to the trigger set data) than to approximate the trigger set activation maps to the the parameters $\{\theta_i \}_{i \in T}$.
-This can be explained by the fact that since the trigger set is a subset of the training set and represents only $1\%$ of the training set, it is preferable to classify the remaining $99\%$ of the data (which have a similar distribution to the trigger set data) than to minimize the distance between the trigger set activation maps and the parameters $\{\theta_i \}_{i \in T}$ in order to maintain the model's accuracy.To solve this problem, and as we will see in section \ref{sec:diction} devoted to our solution, we propose the use of a trigger set with a distribution different to the ones of the training and/or finetuning data.
+In that way, we preserve well the precision of the watermarked model but at the price of a reduced insertion capacity.
+This can be explained by the fact that since the trigger set is a subset of the training set and represents only $1\%$ of the training set, it is preferable to classify the remaining $99\%$ of the data (which have a similar distribution to the trigger set data) than to minimize the distance between the trigger set activation maps and the parameters $\{\theta_i \}_{i \in T}$ in order to maintain the model's accuracy.
+To solve this problem, and as we will see in section \ref{sec:diction} devoted to our solution, we propose the use of a trigger set with a distribution different from the ones of the training and/or finetuning data.
 This solution allows the watermarked model both to insert a robust watermark and preserve its accuracy.